entando/entando-docs/vuepress/docs/next/docs/getting-started/concepts-overview.md

 #### Using the Openshift Dashboard

-On the Openshift dashboard, Ingresses are not exposed directly as pods and deployments.
-The dashbaord provides direct access to the Ingress Routes (or simply routes) under the `Applications` → `Routes` menu.
+On the Openshift dashboard, ingresses are not exposed directly as pods and deployments.
+The dashboard provides direct access to the Ingress Routes (or simply routes) under the `Applications` → `Routes` menu.

 ![Routes panel](./img/openshift-routes-panel.png)